 Of the original ten public Ann Arbor fairy doors, seven still exist in and around the downtown Ann Arbor area but the idea has also spread to other nearby towns.
 Local children leave gifts for the tiny inhabitants, include pennies, drawings, tiny packages, candies, and little notes.

-Images thanks to Urban-Faires.com
+Images courtesy of Urban-Faires.com